Note: New Rules Updated 19th September 2020. See below.

 Site Rules When Paragliding at Reighton:

-A) Check Club website for details of possible limitations on flying Speeton and Bempton cliffs.
+A) Check the Club website for details of possible limitations on flying Speeton and Bempton cliffs.

-B) No exceeding the speed limit on site.
+B) Not to exceed the speed limit on-site.

-D) No Hang Glider top landings on camp site.
+C) No Hang Glider top landings on the campsite.

-F) Do not fly past the triangulation point on the cliff edge at Speeton unless well above the ridge height (1000 ft AMSL) for the same reason as (E)
+E) Do not fly past the triangulation point on the cliff edge at Speeton, unless you are 1000ft or 300m AMSL, for the same reason as (E)

 Guidance and Information: